-The safety, security, and well-being of children attending Catholic Schools within the learning and working environment, based on Catholic values for students in the Archdiocese of Washington (ADW), is paramount to fostering a positive and nurturing opportunity to obtain a high standard of academic excellence and achievement.
+he safety, security, and well-being of children attending Catholic Schools within the Archdiocese of Washington (ADW) is paramount to fostering a positive and nurturing learning and working environment, based on Catholic values, where students have the opportunity to obtain a high standard of academic excellence and achievement.
 In 2009, the ADW Catholic Schools Office (CSO) adopted Policies for Catholic Schools.
+Particularly, Policies 3540 and 3541 support the safety and security of the children and the entire school community.
 In order to ensure that a safe and secure learning environment continues to exist for students, staff, and parents/guardians, a comprehensive and integrated School Emergency Response Plan (SERP), accompanying School Emergency Response Plan Management Guide (Management Guide), and Classroom Emergency Flipchart have been developed.
 Federal funding, under Title IV, Part A, Safe and Drug-Free Schools and Communities Act (No Child Left Behind Act of 2001) via Local Educational Agencies (LEA) in the Archdiocese of Washington, was obtained to construct and implement the School Emergency Response Plan, Management Guide, and Classroom Emergency Flipchart.

 Additionally, the District of Columbia Emergency and Safety Alliance (ESA) provided the final technical guidance for the emergency and crisis response guidelines that adhere to the One City, One Plan model for enhancing the safety and security of the school community, especially for the students.